Ouolus2/duolingo-2/README.md

 <img src="duo.svg" width="128px"/>

 Streak keeper and XP farm for Duolingo.
-Never get demoted again! s
+Never get demoted again! fart s
 ### How to use